-Mr. Wagner testified NIPSCO has continued to survey the market to find potential third-party customers interested in sub-leasing railcars; however, there were no viable third-party customers.
+Mr. Wagner testified NIPSCO has continued to survey the market to find potential third-party customers interested in sub-leasing railcars; however, there were no viable third-party customers and subleasing railcars was not an option.
 He said he is aware that some large utilities are holding on to "excess" railcars out of concern that it may be difficult and/or more expensive to lease cars back if demand improves.
-The number of railcars available in the market has diminished because scrap rates of coal gondola railcars have been aggressive over the last few years and railcar lease rates have increased drastically, which supports the concern of a potential shortage.
+The number of railcars available in the market has decreased substantially because scrap rates of coal gondola railcars have been aggressive over the last few years and railcar lease rates have increased drastically, which supports the concern of a potential shortage.
 Overall, NIPSCO's plan to reduce the coal railcar fleet from eight sets to six sets by the end of the year is a prudent balancing of economics and reliability.